MoxieColor/moxiecolor/pages/licensing.md

 ---

 ## The legal-ish bit
 This page is a plain-English summary.
 The **full license text** inside each download (and your receipt) is the binding version.
 Copyright remains with **Jennifer Chin / Moxie Color**.
 Licenses are non-exclusive and non-transferable. **No use of any asset to train ML/AI models or datasets.**

+### **Mutual Support** - Attribution not required, but very much appreciated (e.g., Design by Jennifer Chin / Moxie Color)
 ---